 Museum Studies Graduate Programs

 Museum Studies Graduate Programs focus, at the most basic level, on how to maintain and run a museum or certain aspects of one.
-Museum studies (sometimes called ...

-“museology”) programs are highly interdisciplinary.
+Museum studies programs (sometimes called “museology”) are highly interdisciplinary.

-Depending on the program, this could mean looking at business and public leadership and organizational skills.
-Or it could mean focusing on art history and collections.
-It could mean becoming an expert in a specialized field like anthropology, or practicing advanced archival skills.
+Depending on the school, this could mean looking at business, public leadership and organizational skills.
+Or graduate programs in museum studies might focus on art history and collections.
+Students may also choose to study a specialized field like anthropology, or practice advanced archival skills.